Molly Ringwald: Career

-1990s

-In the early 1990s, Ringwald reportedly turned down the female lead roles in Pretty Woman and Ghost.
+Ringwald was turned down for leading roles in Working Girl and The Silence of the Lambs, later commenting that: "I didn't really feel like darker roles were available to me.
+The ones that I wanted to do, I didn't get."
+Ringwald reportedly turned down the female lead roles in Pretty Woman and Ghost.

 In the mid-1990s, Ringwald, who had been educated at the Lycée Français de Los Angeles and is fluent in French, moved to Paris and starred in several French movies.
 She returned to the United States intermittently to appear in American movies and television.
 In 1990, Ringwald appeared in the James Scott-directed Strike It Rich alongside Robert Lindsay and John Gielgud.
 That same year she starred in Betsy's Wedding as Betsy Hopper.
 This film gained generally mixed reviews despite being a commercial success.
 Ringwald later starred in Something to Live for: The Alison Gertz Story (1992).

 In 1994, she was cast as Frannie Goldsmith in the TV miniseries The Stand, an adaptation of Stephen King's 1978 novel of the same name.
 Ringwald's performance was generally well received.
 She next played the leading role in the film Malicious (1995) as Melissa Nelson, a disturbed woman who has an affair with a college star baseball player.
 She later starred in the ABC sitcom Townies.
 She appeared as a blind woman on the critically acclaimed cable series Remember WENN.
 She starred with Lara Flynn Boyle and Teri Hatcher in the 1998 made-for-television film Since You've Been Gone.
 In 1999, she played the starring role of "Li'l Bit" in Paula Vogel's play How I Learned to Drive at the Mark Taper Forum in Los Angeles.
 In 2000, she appeared in an episode of Showtime's The Outer Limits, "Judgment Day".

-2000s

-In 2000, Ringwald appeared in the ensemble restaurant-themed film In the Weeds, and in 2001 she had a cameo in the commercially successful Not Another Teen Movie that earned her a MTV Movie Award nomination.
+In 2000, Ringwald appeared in the ensemble restaurant-themed film In the Weeds, and in 2001 she had a cameo in the commercially successful Not Another Teen Movie that earned her an MTV Movie Award nomination.
 In theater, she wore a "Green, Green Dress" as Susan in Jonathan Larson's Off-Broadway musical tick, tick...
-BOOM!, and headlined as Sally Bowles in Broadway's long-running revival of Cabaret from December 18, 2001, until April 28, 2002.
-In 2003, Ringwald appeared in Enchanted April on Broadway beginning April 8, but left after the performance of June 15 due to her pregnancy with her daughter.
+BOOM!, and headlined as Sally Bowles in Broadway's long-running revival of Cabaret from 2001 to 2002.
+In 2003, Ringwald appeared in Enchanted April on Broadway.

-In late 2004, she starred in the play Modern Orthodox on Broadway, opposite Jason Biggs and Craig Bierko.
+In 2004, she starred in the play Modern Orthodox on Broadway, opposite Jason Biggs and Craig Bierko.
 In 2006 she starred in the television film The Wives He Forgot, and that fall and winter starred as Charity Hope Valentine in the national tour of the Broadway revival of the musical Sweet Charity.
 She also played a supporting role as Molly McIntire's mother Helen in Molly: An American Girl on the Home Front.
-Ringwald starred in the ABC Family network's series The Secret Life of the American Teenager, which debuted on July 1, 2008, and ran for five seasons and 121 episodes, before ending on June 3, 2013.
-She played Anne Juergens, the title teenager's mother.
+Ringwald starred in the ABC Family network's series The Secret Life of the American Teenager, which ran for five seasons and 121 episodes between 2008 and 2013.
+She played Anne Juergens, the protagonist's mother.